-native protein in the body whose activity is modified specific [1] Over eighty percent of targets are protein and almost fifty percent belong to GPCRs, serine, threonine and protein tyrosine kinase, MMPs, serine protease, hormone nuclear receptor and PDEsn theory, proteins act as drug targets must be capable of combining small molecules associated to diseases with appropriate chemical characters and affinity and could express in pathology cells and tissues resulting in therapeutic effect [2] For example, Alzheimer’s disease has complex etiology and it attack many segments which provides of Moreover, side effects and toxicities of drugscaused by unwanted effect of targets
+An ideal drug target is a native protein in the body whose activity is modified in a specific and controllable manner resulting in a specific effect [1].
+Over eighty percent of drug targets are protein and almost fifty percent belong to GPCRs, serine, threonine and protein tyrosine kinase, MMPs, serine protease, hormone nuclear receptor and PDEs.
+In theory, proteins that act as drug targets must be capable of combining small molecules associated to diseases with appropriate chemical characters and affinity and could express in pathology cells and tissues resulting in therapeutic effect [2].
+For example, Alzheimer’s disease has complex etiology and it attacks many molecular segments, which provides a multitude of potential drug targets.
+Moreover, our research aims to reduce side effects and toxicities of drugs, caused by unwanted adverse effect of targets

 .